 A guide to affordable health insurance in the Cornhusker State

-Nebraska climbed three spots and is ranked as the 15th healthiest state in the 2012 edition of America's Health Rankings® by the United Health Foundation.
+Living in Nebraska is healthy and getting even healthier.
+The state climbed three spots to rank as the 15th healthiest state in the 2012 edition of America's Health Rankings® by the United Health Foundation.

 The good news: